copperwater/xNetHack/doc/xnh-changelog-6.0.md

   foocubus encounters is removed; there is no longer a cap.
 - The denominator of the seduction success formula is no longer a constant 35;
   it is now 25 + 5 times the seducer's level, plus 20 if in Gehennom.
+- Secret corridors never randomly generate except as part of some closets.

 ### Interface changes